 Yes.
 Retailers must conspicuously display their license at each retail location in a manner visible to the public.
 If retailers fail to display the license, they may be fined $500 and their license may ultimately be subject to suspension or revocation.

 Who will be enforcing this Act?

-The State Board of Equalization, the Office of the Attorney General and any law enforcement officer in this state has enforcement authority.
+The State Board of Equalization, Office of the Attorney General and any law enforcement officer in this state has enforcement authority.

 What other enforcement provisions does this Act provide?